pbs-assess/sdmTMB/README.md

     #> 2  2003    41.7       1   212  446.
 5800.
     #> 3  2003     0         0   220  449.
 5802.

-We start by creating a mesh object that contains matrices to apply the SPDE approach.
+We start by creating a mesh object that contains a triangular network used to approximate the spatial field (a “finite element mesh”).

 ``` r
 mesh <- make_mesh(pcod, xy_cols = c("X", "Y"), cutoff = 10)
 ```

-Here, `cutoff` defines the minimum allowed distance between points in the units of `X` and `Y` (km).
+Here, `cutoff` defines the minimum allowed distance between mesh vertices in the units of `X` and `Y` (km).
+Smaller values create finer meshes but increase computation time.
 Alternatively, we could have created a mesh via the fmesher or INLA packages and supplied it to `make_mesh()`.
 We can inspect our mesh object with the associated plotting method `plot(mesh)`.

 Fit a spatial model with a smoother for depth: